Sample Complexity for Non-Truthful Mechanisms: Preliminaries

-We analyze non-revelation mechanisms in Bayes-Nash equilibrium (BNE): each agent's report to the mechanism is a best response to the distribution of bids induced by other agents' strategies.
-The strategy of agent $i$ is denoted $s_i$ and maps the agent's value to a bid.
-The mechanism $(\tilde{\mathbf x},\tilde{\mathbf p})$, the agents' strategies $\mathbf s$, and distribution of values $\mathbf F$ induce interim allocation and payment rules.
-Agent $i$'s {\em interim allocation rule} is $x_i(v_i)=\mathbb E_{\mathbf v_{-i}}[\tilde x_i(\mathbf s(\mathbf v))]$ and {\em interim payment rule} $p_i(v_i)=\mathbb E_{\mathbf v_{-i}}[\tilde p_i(\mathbf s(\mathbf v))]$. \citet{M81} characterized the interim allocation and payment rules that arise in BNE.
-These results are summarized in the following theorem. \begin{theorem}[\citealp{M81}] Interim allocation and payment rules are induced by a Bayes-Nash equilibrium of a mechanism with onto strategies and values drawn from a product distribution if and only if for each agent $i$, \begin{enumerate} \item (monotonicity) allocation rule $x_i(v_i)$ is monotone non-decreasing in $v_i$, and \item (payment identity) payment rule $p_i(v_i)$ satisfies $p_i(v_i) = v_i x_i(v_i) - \int_0^{v_i}x_i(z) d z+p_i(0)$. \end{enumerate} \end{theorem}
+We analyze non-truthful mechanisms in Bayes-Nash equilibrium (BNE): each agent's report to the mechanism is a best response to the distribution of bids induced by other agents' strategies.
+The strategy of agent $i$ is denoted $\strati$ and maps the agent's quantile to a bid and, with a uniformly drawn quantile, induces a bid distribution.
+The mechanism $(\ballocs,\bprices)$, the agents' strategies $\strats$, and the distribution over quantiles induce interim allocation and payment rules.
+Agent $i$'s {\em interim allocation rule} is $\alloci(\quanti)=\expect[\quantsmi]{\balloci(\strats(\quants))}$ and {\em interim payment rule} $\pricei(\quanti)=\expect[\quantsmi]{\bpricei(\strats(\quants))}$. \citet{M81} characterized the interim allocation and payment rules that arise in BNE when agents' values are independently distributed.